mycs2635/Food_Organizer-2/README.md

 inventory

  home fragment
-    It will give suggestions to the users(under pk's surveliance)
+    It will give suggestions to the users

   Profile Fragment
     It displays the information about the use